 My parents supported me when I attended two of the top universities in the country, and cheered me on when I landed coveted paid internships that provided real-life experiences.

 Then, in 2012, with several short films and prestigious awards under my belt, my parents watched with pride as I walked on stage to receive my masters degree in Cinematic Arts.
-I had built up so much confidence, and felt I could accomplish anything.
+I had so much ambition, and felt I could accomplish anything.

 Soon after I entered my profession I was surprised to discover I was being referred to as a hyphenate: a woman-filmmaker, and my drive to dream big in my career chipping away.
 I couldn’t believe I wasn’t being seen for my professional skill-sets, but for being a woman who was trying to play with the big boys.
 I was in shock.